Interview with TaskForce 23, Ace Combat Focused Japanese Translator

 Do you have an interest in any other languages?
 If so, which ones?

 I actually took German for a bit in high school since I thought it would be a unique language to learn.
 I remember doing pretty well in the class, but I haven’t used it since so it’s kind of garbage now lol.
 I would love to get back into it and maybe learn a romance or slavic language so that I can connect with more people.

-Since you have arrived to the team over at Lighthouse you have made many projects possible, such as the complete translation of Ikaros in the Sky and more recently A Blue Dove for the Princess.
+Since your arrival you have made many projects possible, such as the complete translation of Ikaros in the Sky and more recently A Blue Dove for the Princess.
 Which of those two was more challenging for you in terms of translation?
 Or have any of the many interviews proved to be a bit difficult to translate?